Applications of topological cyclic homology to algebraic K-theory: Cyclic homology in the 80's

 \subsection{Rational results}

-The 1982-paper \cite{MR666160} by W.~C.~Hsiang and R.~Staffeldt is a first clue to how useful cyclic homology is for the study of algebraic K-theory of spaces.
-Here they develop very parallel ideas, but again over the rationals.
+In hindsight it is clear that the some of the ideas developed independently in \cite{MR666160} by W.~C.~Hsiang and R.~Staffeldt are tangent to Connes and Tsygan's, but the goal is different: Hsiang and Staffeldt prove that rationally Waldhausen's algebraic K-theory of simply connected spaces can be described by the homology of Lie algebras and the K-theory of $\Z$.
+Since we're working rationally, the K-theory of $\Z$ is known from A.~Borel's calculation \cite{MR387496}.

 Another indication that things were under control over the rationals came in the form of Goodwillie's confirmation \cite{MR786354} of Waldhausen's conjecture that stable K-theory and Hochschild homology are rationally equivalent.
-This was followed up by \cite{MR855300} showing that if $A\fib B$ is a nilpotent extension (\ie a surjective ring homomorphism with nilpotent kernel), then the \emph{relative} K-theory $K(A\fib B)=\text{fiber}\{K(A)\to K(B)\}$ agrees with the (shifted) relative cyclic homology
+This was followed up by \cite{MR855300} showing that if $A\to B$ is a map of simplicial rings such that $\pi_0A\to\pi_0B$ is a nilpotent extension (\ie a surjective ring homomorphism with nilpotent kernel), then the \emph{relative} K-theory $K(A\to B)=\text{fiber}\{K(A)\to K(B)\}$ agrees with the (shifted) relative cyclic homology

+Goodwillie's result subsumes that of Hsiang and Staffeldt in the sense that they study the rational K-theory of the $1$-connected map of spherical group rings $\ess[\Omega X]\to\ess$ for $X$ a simply connected space.
+However, since K-theory commutes with rationalization this amounts to studying the map $\Q[\Omega X]\to\Q$ which fits in Goodwillie's framework (phrased in terms of simplicial rings after strictifying the loop group into a simplicial group \eg via the Kan loop group).